 Alan and I have always assumed that the stingrays’ stingers had been broken off to make this a safer experience—not that we would approve of that practice.
 And so I ask the guide.

 Alan and I could have interacted with the stingrays for the rest of the day.
-But this excursion includes lunch, so guests re-enter the boat to motor to an islet where a meal is being cooked for us.
+But this excursion includes lunch, so guests re-enter the boat to motor to a motu, or islet, where a meal is being cooked for us.

 After watching a demonstration on preparing poisson cru, we fill our plates with grilled fish, chicken, salads and local fruits.
 Picnic tables are scattered about underneath the trees.
 Of course a fine tropical view of beach and turquoise blue water is included with the meal.